 He may act a bit aloof when meeting someone new, but then he will warm up to them soon.

-A Catahoula Great Dane mix will do good with an active family that likes to go on walks, hikes or play fetch, and any other games with him.
+A Catahoula Great Dane mix will do good with an active family that likes to go on walks, hikes, or play fetch and other games with him.

-The Catahoula in him doesn’t get along with small children as well as the Great Dane.
+The Catahoula in him doesn’t get along with small children like the Great Dane.
 But some of this will be bred out by cross-breeding.
 However, both dogs get along very well with older kids and adults of any age.